Quantum key distribution over a metropolitan network using an integrated photonics based prototype

+While \acp{SNSPD} achieve the best noise and time-resolution performance, their bulky and costly cryogenic systems makes them unsuitable for our deployable prototype.
+An attractive option to use in synchronous protocols are high-speed gated InGaAs/InP \acp{SPAD}.
+However, high-speed gating at gigahertz frequencies requires complex self-differencing or filtering architectures that are highly specific to an individual diode's characteristics\cite{Comandar2015-gx,10.1117/12.862118,He2023-fp}.
+Free-running \acp{NFAD} therefore represent the best procurable option.
+For this work we used Princeton \acp{NFAD} peltier-cooled to -50$^\circ$C, which offer low jitter and dark count rates.
+The primary limitation, when using \acp{NFAD} is the dead time, which must be tuned to mitigate the effects of afterpulsing without hindering the performance of the protocol, since a long dead time significantly limits the maximum achievable raw key rate.

-It is crucial to have a low-loss receiver in order to achieve high key generation rates and not sacrifice the maximum transmission distance.
-Therefore, with this loss budget in mind, the \ac{PIC} was fabricated through Femtosecond Laser Micromachining (FLM) in borosilicate glass (see Fig. \ref{fig:BOB_PIC_Detail}), where tightly focused ultrashort pulses directly write waveguides inside the substrate \cite{Corrielli2021FLM}.
-This platform offers low insertion losses and intrinsic polarization insensitivity: directional couplers exhibit polarization-independent splitting ratios, and the residual birefringence is both very small and tunable.
-It can be adjusted dynamically via temperature or permanently by inscribing stress tracks near the core with the same femtosecond laser \cite{Fernandes2012, Bhardwaj2004, McMillen2016}, exploiting the stress–optic effect.
+It is crucial to have a low-loss receiver in order to achieve high key generation rates, therefore, with this loss budget in mind, the \ac{PIC} was fabricated through Femtosecond Laser Micromachining (FLM) in borosilicate glass (see Fig. \ref{fig:BOB_PIC_Detail}), where tightly focused ultrashort pulses directly write waveguides inside the substrate \cite{Corrielli2021FLM}.

+The FLM platform provides system-level robustness against \ac{SOP} variations through the intrinsic properties of its waveguides and couplers.
+Polarization-independent splitting ratios are ensured by the coupler geometry, while the inherent waveguide birefringence is mitigated during fabrication by inscribing stress tracks near the core\cite{Fernandes2012, Bhardwaj2004, McMillen2016}, exploiting the stress–optic effect.
+This ensures the interference visibility remains stable regardless of channel polarization fluctuations.

 Although FLM offers less miniaturization than standard lithographic technologies, it provides high modularity, true 3D routing, and low-loss.
 The laser-written waveguides are well matched to optical fibers in both mode size and refractive index profile, enabling efficient fiber-to-chip coupling.
-The total optical loss (taking coupling into account) in our \ac{PIC} is measured to be $2.17$dB in the \textbf{Z} basis and $3.52$dB in the \textbf{X} basis.
-Despite having an interferometer twice as long as the one reported by Sax\cite{Sax:23}, the low-loss nature of the FLM-written waveguides and high coupling efficiency, ensure only a marginal 0.02 dB increase in loss within the X-basis arm.
+The total optical loss (taking coupling into account) in our \ac{PIC} is measured to be \qty{2.17}{\deci\bel} in the Z basis and \qty{3.52}{\deci\bel} in the X basis.
+Despite having an interferometer twice as long as the one reported by Sax\cite{Sax:23}, the low-loss nature of the FLM-written waveguides and high coupling efficiency, ensure only a marginal \qty{0.02}{\deci\bel} increase in loss within the X-basis arm.

 Fig.\ref{fig:BOB_PIC_Detail} shows the schematic of the receiver's \ac{PIC} that can be divided into two main blocks one for basis selection and one for state measurement.